 - Archie Comics: In an older Archie story, perhaps dating to near the Gaslight film's original release, Archie and Jughead, shortly after seeing the film, start gaslighting Veronica — because Archie forgot his date with her and he wanted to avoid her temper.
-In the course of a single scene, he has her doubting herself—but the tricky nature of doing such to a person in real life unravels the plot quite quickly: with a single line of dialogue from someone outside the plot.
+In the course of a single scene, he has her doubting herself—but the tricky nature of doing it to a person in real life unravels the plot quite quickly, with a single line of dialogue from someone outside the plot.
 Jughead vamooses, and Archie is left alone with Veronica, wearing an evil grin, saying, "Have you ever heard of a movie called Gaslight?"

 - Master illusionist Doctor Tzin-Tzin tries to do this to Batman in the classic story "The House That Haunted Batman."
 He fails.

 - The organization of wealthy gamblers The Black Glove led by Simon Hurt try to drive Batman to his mental breaking point in Batman R.I.P..
 They actually succeed, leaving them at the mercy of Batman's Crazy Awesome backup personality The Batman of Zur En Arrh.